kimitya/BIS2024/README.md

 **- Why it will get better than it is now from using ML What we will consider the success of the iteration from a business perspective**

 *   Use AI to analyze data on current resource consumption(electricity, water, gas), taking into account external factors and predicting future consumption.<br>
-o   Evaluate the efficiency of appliances and suggest alternatives (e.g., more energy efficient appliances) based on current energy consumption parameters. o   Provide personalized advice, for example, based on time of day, weather conditions or user habits. o   Monitor appliance health in real time to predict breakdowns and improve the longevity of appliances, which can help avoid unnecessary repair or replacement costs.
+*   Evaluate the efficiency of appliances and suggest alternatives (e.g., more energy efficient appliances) based on current energy consumption parameters.
+*   Provide personalized advice, for example, based on time of day, weather conditions or user habits.
+*   Monitor appliance health in real time to predict breakdowns and improve the longevity of appliances, which can help avoid unnecessary repair or replacement costs.

 **- What we will consider the success of the iteration from a business perspective**

-o   Integration of our system into existing appliance sales companies.
+*   Integration of our system into existing appliance sales companies.

 **1.2 Business Requirements and Constraints**

 **- Brief description of BT and links to detailed business requirements documents**

-o   Database and system for its regular updates o   Release of own application to the market o   AI to analyze current user service consumption and predict data based on it o   AI to suggest the best working alternative to tech based on his consumption history and preferences o   Developing a user-friendly interface for the user and API for companies
+*   Database and system for its regular updates
+*   Release of own application to the market
+*   AI to analyze current user service consumption and predict data based on it
+*   AI to suggest the best working alternative to tech based on his consumption history and preferences
+*   Developing a user-friendly interface for the user and API for companies

 **- Business constraints**

-o   Data privacy, collecting user data information about their consumption data o   Development and testing within budget and project timeline. o   Managing dependencies on third-party APIs and keeping the model within financial constraints.
+*   Data privacy, collecting user data information about their consumption data
+*   Development and testing within budget and project timeline.
+*   Managing dependencies on third-party APIs and keeping the model within financial constraints.

 **- What we expect from a particular iteration.**